PetarSimonovic/rotor/README.md

 Rotor is in the early stages of development.
 It currently:

-  - generates a 3D landscape using Perlin noise;
+  - creates a Perlin noise map and uses that to generate a 3D landscape;
   - establishes the iPhone-Watch connection;
   - reads the Y-axis of the Watch accelerometer.